-I’ll tell you, that membership in one of the historical societies continued to pay off.
+I’ll tell you, membership in one of the historical societies continues to pay off.
 I was browsing the site looking for somewhere to go and what do I see?
-Another Festival of History this time in Northampton, actually Kelmarsh Hall and Gardens.
-It looked as if it might rain the morning I decided to go but by now I learned that was just England so I got in the car and off I went.
+Another Festival of History, this time in Northampton, actually Kelmarsh Hall and Gardens.
+It looked like it might rain the morning I decided to go but by now I learned that’s just England so I got in the car and off I went.

 The event took place on an enormous field and I parked in a sea of cars.
-It appeared as if thousands of people dressed in period clothing as well as vendors were there.
-In addition, based on the number of cars in the grass lot I imagine several thousand spectators showed up as well.
+Thousands of people dressed in period clothing as well as vendors were there.
+Based on the number of cars in the grass lot I imagine several thousand spectators showed up.
 It did end up raining off and on so I grabbed a small raincoat and stuffed it in my pocket.
 It was also a bit cold so I brought a heavy shirt just in case.
-I entered the arena of festivities and was amazed at the number of vendors selling food, souvenirs, hand made crafts as well as historical items dating from world war Ii and back from what I could tell.
+I entered the arena of festivities and was amazed at the number of vendors selling food, souvenirs, hand made crafts as well as historical items dating from World War II and back from what I could tell.

 Some people and groups appeared to be staying on the site as I saw campers and tents with the occupants hanging out on chairs and cooking something or visiting among themselves.
 The vendors and participants were using a variety of tents some of which were merely a windbreak, or small shelter or what amounted to half a tent of some sort.